-If you are a San Jose parent intending to divorce, you may have numerous questions about child support.
+If you are a Calaveras County parent intending to divorce, you may have numerous questions about child support.
 You may be wondering how child support is calculated, whether a support arrangement can be modified, or how to obtain delinquent support payments.
 You may be questioning whether your bonus figures into child support payments or wondering if your spouse's remarriage will change your arrangement.
-Experienced San Jose child support lawyer John S. Yohanan has decades of experience in this area of the law and can address your concerns.
+Experienced Calaveras County child support lawyer John S. Yohanan has decades of experience in this area of the law and can address your concerns.

 California law has a precise, complex mathematical formula that the court follows in order to determine how much child support parents must pay.
 Courts use approved software and a computer to do the calculation.

 The court will consider numerous factors, including each parent's net disposable income, the number of children you have, and the amount of time each spends with the children (also called "timeshare" or "custodial percentage timeshare").

 In some instances, a court may order a child support different from the calculated amount.
 For example, if a parent makes less than $1,000 in net disposable income per month, the court may make a low-income adjustment.
 Similarly, if one parent has an extraordinarily high income and the guideline amount would vastly exceed what a child needs, the court may make a downward adjustment.
 If the children have a special medical need or disability, the court may adjust the figure to award the custodial parent more support.
 Child support must be paid until your children are 18 years old, graduate from high school or turn 19, whichever occurs first, or until they are legally emancipated.